StanJulia/Stan.jl/docs/src/INTRO.md

 [Stan](https://github.com/stan-dev/stan) is a system for statistical modeling, data analysis, and prediction.
 It is extensively used in social, biological, and physical sciences, engineering, and business.
 The Stan language and the interfaces to execute a Stan language program are documented [here](http://mc-stan.org/documentation/).

-[Cmdstan](http://mc-stan.org/interfaces/cmdstan.html) is the shell/command line interface to run Stan language programs.

-[Stan.jl](https://github.com/StanJulia/Stan.jl) wraps the cmdstan methods and captures the draws for further processing.
+[Stan.jl](https://github.com/StanJulia/Stan.jl) illustrates how the packages available in [StanJulia's ecosystem](https://github.com/StanJulia) wrap the methods available in Stan's **cmdstan** executable.

 ## StanJulia overview

 Stan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.

-Stan.jl is the primary option in StanJulia to capture draws from a Stan language program.
-How to use the underlying method packages in StanJulia, e.g. StanSample.jl, StanOptimize.jl and StanVariational.jl, is illustrated in Stan.jl and in a much broader context in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia).
+The use of the underlying method packages in StanJulia, i.e. StanSample.jl (the primary workhorse package), StanOptimize.jl, StanVariational.jl, StanQuap.jl and DiffEqBayesStan.jl are (or will be) illustrated in Stan.jl and in a much broader context in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia).

 Stan.jl is not the only Stan mcmc option in Julia.
 Valid other options are PyCall.jl/PyStan and StanRun.jl.
 In addition, Julia provides other, pure Julia, mcmc options such as DynamicHMC.jl, Turing.jl and Mamba.jl.